AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 **Note:**

--   When you bind an ENI to or unbind an ENI from an instance of the ecs.e4.small and ecs.e4.large instance types, the instance must be in the Stopped state.
+-   When you bind an ENI to or unbind an ENI from an instance of the ecs.e4.small or ecs.e4.large instance type, the instance must be in the Stopped state.
 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).